Hold the Line: Background and writing

 "That was me trying to play like Sly Stone's original drummer, Greg Errico, who played drums on "Hot Fun In The Summertime."
 The hi-hat is doing triplets, the snare drum is playing 2 and 4 backbeats, and the bass drum is on 1 and the & of 2.
 That 8th note on the second beat is an 8th-note triplet feel, pushed.
 When we did the tune, I said, "Gee, this is going to be a heavy four-on-the-floor rocker, but we want a Sly groove."
 The triplet groove of the tune was David's writing.
 It was taking the Sly groove and meshing it with a harder rock caveman approach."

-The song is in the key of F# minor and features a guitar solo after the second chorus which is played by guitarist Steve Lukather in a distinctive intricate and melodic style.
+The song is in the key of F# minor and features a guitar solo after the second chorus played by guitarist Steve Lukather.
+The guitar solo was played in one take with the exception of the ending.
+Lukather had expressed dissatisfaction with the last part of the solo and thus worked with Paich to develop ideas for the final guitar lick.
+Paich wanted the final section of the solo to feature extensive harmonies, so Lukather multitracked his part to achieve this.

-Several of the band members recall hearing "Hold the Line" for the first time on the radio.
-Steve Lukather remembered:
+Lukather recalled his reaction to hearing "Hold the Line" on the radio.

 I flipped the first time I heard myself on the radio.
 My mom called me up and said, "Turn on KLOS."
 It was the song "Hold the Line," and I started running around the house in my underwear, screaming, "I'm on the radio!"
 My wife was cracking up.
 It was just a thrill.

-Bobby Kimball had a similar experience when he heard Toto for the very first time on the radio.

-I was asleep, I had my alarm clock set for noon because we were gonna do something in the studio, some promo and when the alarm came on there was the radio and "Hold The Line" was playing.
-And my room was totally black and I was looking for the telephone and I called Paich and I heard him scream, he was living over there with his girlfriend and he was screaming around and falling over trying to get to the radio.

-Reception
+Critical reception

-Cash Box said it has a "simple emphatic piano part, heavy surging guitars, pleasant turns, fine singing and strong chorus."
+Cashbox said it has a "simple emphatic piano part, heavy surging guitars, pleasant turns, fine singing and strong chorus."
 Billboard said that "Kimball's exciting vocals and the scorching instrumentals highlight this tune that also boasts a scorching mix and a solid hook."

 Classic Rock History critic Brian Kachejian rated it as Toto's second-greatest song, saying that "The song's mesmerizing opening lick became one of the most eagerly learned piano runs that all pianists had to learn instantly."